gbroques/ecovillage-resource-management-spec/README.md

 Each principle is not mutually exclusive, and may tie into other principles.

 * **Universal**
-  * Applicable to any geographic location or unique bio-regions.
+  * Applicable to any geographic location and unique bio-region.
 * **Accessible**
   * Available to any person regardless of disability: deaf, blind, vision or hearing impaired, amputee.
 * **Low Cost**